learning-gardens/_methods-of-mass-manufacture/raw-notes.md

-### Raw Notes
+##### Raw Notes
+###### Editor note: These are old and very disorganized notes that I'm planning on sifting thorough and structuring into a sort of learning plan ... or something!

 —

-Editor note: These are old and very disorganized notes that I'm planning on sifting thorough and structuring into a sort of learning plan ... or something!

-—

 ### Index
+0. Design for Manufacturing

-1. TBA
+1. Plastics and Polymers
+	2. Overview
-2. TBA
+2. Metals
-3. TBA
+	3. Overview
+3. List of Manufacturing Methods

 —